ESPRI-Mod/synda/docs/sdt/conda_install.rst

 .. note::

-    Specifying -c ipsl -c conda-forge is using the ipsl anaconda channel to get the right package.
+    Specify : -c ipsl -c conda-forge (i.e. ipsl & conda-forge anaconda channels) to get the right packages.
 Currently all dependencies are hosted on either default conda-forge anaconda channels or the ipsl channels to ease the installation.

 Configuration